Best Home Saunas

 - How Much Space Do You Need for a Home Sauna?

-The best home sauna is not the most expensive one, the biggest one, or the one with the most marketing around “premium wellness.”
-It is the one that fits your house, your power setup, your budget, and the kind of sauna experience you actually want to own.
+The best home sauna is not just the one with the nicest materials or the strongest product page.
+It is the one that fits your room, your electrical setup, your budget, and the kind of heat experience you actually want.

 Our top picks for the best home saunas